-If the attorney determines he or she lacks the necessary experience or expertise to handle the appeal, the attorney should notify the court and seek to be discharged or replaced.
+If the attorney determines that he or she lacks the necessary experience or expertise to handle the appeal or is otherwise unable to proceed on the appeal, the attorney should notify the court and seek to be relieved.
+The attorney should always cooperate with the new appellate attorney by sharing all relevant information on the case.